Honcker/frontend_code_interview/README.md

 - Convert to HTML with CSS inline (No CSS frameworks)
 - The frontend must be responsive

-You will be judged on html and css semantics and Overall responsiveness.
+You will be judged on html and css semantics and overall responsiveness.

 ### B) Frontend Engineer Requirements (including A)
 - The search bar should be a component (vuejs/reactjs)